ethankennerly/test-load-prefab/README.md

 # Test load prefab

-TODO: Compare Unity loading time of prefab in:

-- resources
+In Unity, compares time to load a prefab.
+In order of fastest to slowest on Windows:

+1. Resources
-- asset bundle
+2. Asset bundle
-- scriptable object
-- additive scene
+3. Additive scene

 ## Use case